 Creditors also play a role in improving working capital.
 There are a number of ways you can improve your working capital by paying creditors.
 For example, always try to make sure that you don’t pay all bills at once.
 If you can spread out the payment of bills, this will have a positive impact on working capital.

-Moreover, with some creditors it is possible to pay the amount in instalments.
+Moreover, with some creditors, it is possible to pay the amount in installments.
 This also has a positive effect on working capital.
 And do you have a relatively long payment period to pay your creditors?
 Then too, your working capital will improve, as you can keep the money inside for longer.
 However, always keep in mind that sooner or later the creditors will have to be paid at some point anyway.

 Improve working capital with the invoicing process